CDL-Quantum/CohortProject_2022/Week1_MIS/INSTRUCTIONS.md

 Maximum Independent Set (MIS) is a combinatorial optimzation problem that is naturally suited to implementation on a Rydberg atom quantum comptuer.
 Specifially, the Rydberg blockade implies that two atoms cannot be both excited to the Rydberg state $| r \rangle$ if they are close to each other.
 In MIS, the independent set constraint means that two vertices on a graph cannot be both in the independent set when they are connected by an edge.
 Thus, one can consider atoms in the Rydberg state as vertices in an independent set.
 Read more about the MIS problem [here](https://queracomputing.github.io/Bloqade.jl/dev/tutorials/4.MIS/main/#mis-tutorial).

 Following the Bloqade tutorial [script](https://github.com/QuEraComputing/Bloqade.jl/blob/master/examples/4.MIS/main.jl), solve the $4 \times 4$ diagonal-connected unit-disk grid graphs (DUGG) problems using the adiabatic approach.
-Then, attempt to solve for larger square DUGGs using your tensor network approach.
+How large of an array can Bloqade solve?
+Attempt to solve for larger square DUGGs using your tensor network approach.

 ## Task 4:

 Finally, turn your simulations to solve a ground state encoding problem for an industrial application.
 You may come up with your own, or look at one of the examples given in this recent [preprint](https://arxiv.org/abs/2205.08500): i.e. Portfolio optimization (example VI), Network immunization (example VII), or Task scheduling (example XII).
 Set up a problem, and solve it on as large a graph as possible using adiabatic state preperation protocols.
 Link this to your [Business Application](https://github.com/CDL-Quantum/CohortProject_2022/blob/main/Week1_MIS/Business_Application.md).

+### Once you are comfortable with the above tasks, turn to the below optional **Challenges** for the time remaining in your project.

 ## Challenge 1:
 In addition to adiabatic protocols, other state perparation protocols are currently being explored on quantum computing hardware.
 A leading variational protocol is the Quantum Approximate Optimization Algorithm (QAOA), in which time evolution occurs via rapily switching between a cost and mixer Hamiltonian.
 For your problems above (particuarly your Business Application), attempt a QAOA solution and compare your results to the adiabatic approach.

 ## Challenge 2:

-In order to reduce the size of the state space required to solve the Rydberg problem, one can significantly reduce the size of the Hilbert space by eliminating states that violate the blockade constraint.
+In order to significantly reduce the size of the state space required to solve the Rydberg problem, one can eliminate states that violate the blockade constraint.
 Implement this [blockade approximation](https://queracomputing.github.io/Bloqade.jl/dev/subspace/) in your above problems, and discuss performance increases (particulary for your Business Application).

 ## Challenge 3: